Long-Term Capital Gain

 A long-term capital gain is a capital gain on property held long enough to fall into the long-term holding-period category.

-A long-term capital gain is a capital gain on property held long enough to fall into the long-term holding-period category.
+A long-term capital gain is a capital gain on a capital asset held for more than one year before it is sold or exchanged.
 In plain language, it is the longer-holding-period version of a Capital Gain, contrasted with Short-Term Capital Gain.

 Why It Matters

 Long-term capital gain matters because the capital-gain category is not complete until holding period is understood.
-Taxpayers who know there was a gain still need to know how the gain is classified for reporting and interpretation.
+Taxpayers who know there was a gain still need to know how the gain is classified for reporting and rate analysis.

 Where It Appears in a Real Tax Workflow

-Long-term capital gain appears when a taxpayer reports a sale on Schedule D and the holding period places the asset in the long-term category.
-The taxpayer still compares proceeds with basis, but the classification adds another layer to the reporting story.
+Long-term capital gain appears when a taxpayer reports a sale on Schedule D and related capital-sale reporting and the holding period places the asset in the long-term category.
+The taxpayer still compares proceeds with basis, but the long-term label determines which reporting bucket and rate discussion apply.

 Practical Example